System design interview guide

 Production angles

-These are the failure modes that survive design reviews and still bite you in prod: sync is a distributed state machine stretched across flaky networks, clocks that disagree, and clients you do not fully control.
-The whiteboard shows “client polls, server returns journal”—operations lives in why the same file hash appears twice, why one laptop never catches up, and why storage bills grow while users think they deleted everything.
+Sync is a distributed state machine stretched across flaky networks, clocks that disagree, and clients you do not fully control.
+Operations lives in why the same hash appears twice, why one laptop never catches up, and why storage bills grow while users think they deleted everything.

 Sync loops, battery drain, and “my Mac won’t sleep”

-Why it happens — Something keeps producing no-op or conflicting journal entries: a client bug re-applies the same patch, clock skew breaks ordering assumptions, or a partial write leaves the client convinced the server is “behind.”
-Without server-side dedupe of identical ops and per-device circuit breakers, one bad build can self-DDoS your metadata layer while returning 200s.
+Why — Something keeps producing no-op or conflicting journal entries: client bug re-applies the same patch, clock skew breaks ordering, or partial write leaves the client convinced the server is “behind.”
+Without server-side dedupe and per-device circuit breakers, one bad build self-DDoS metadata while returning 200s.

-What good teams do — Treat hash verification on commit as non-negotiable for content-addressed chunks; rate-limit and backoff noisy device IDs; alert on ops per device per minute and journal tail lag per namespace, not only global QPS.
-Seniors push for kill switches per client version; juniors learn that “retry until success” without a max reconciliation budget is how you burn an entire fleet’s batteries.
+What good teams do — Hash verification on commit is non-negotiable.
+Rate-limit and backoff noisy device IDs.
+Alert on ops per device per minute and journal tail lag per namespace—not only global QPS.
+Kill switches per client version.

-What it looks like — Finance asks why object storage grew 30% quarter-over-quarter though MAU is flat.
-Legal asks why PII still exists for accounts marked deleted.
-Dashboards show refcount for deduped chunks not reaching zero, or GC jobs blocked behind compliance holds.
+What users saw — Object storage grew 30% quarter-over-quarter though MAU is flat.
+Legal asks why PII still exists for deleted accounts.
+Refcounts for deduped chunks never reach zero; GC jobs blocked behind compliance holds.

-Why it happens — Content-addressed storage means chunks live until every reference graph edge disappears.
-Cross-user dedup, shared links, version history, and litigation holds each pin bytes independently.
+Why — Content-addressed storage means chunks live until every reference edge disappears.
+Cross-user dedup, shared links, version history, and litigation holds each pin bytes.
 GC is eventually correct; billing is monthly and impatient.

-What good teams do — Metrics on GC backlog, bytes pending delete, and oldest legal hold age; tiered retention by tenant SKU; explicit product switches for “disable cross-user dedup” where dedup is a privacy tradeoff.
-In interviews, naming refcount + hold + async GC beats pretending DELETE is instant.
+What good teams do — Metrics on GC backlog, bytes pending delete, oldest legal hold age.
+Tiered retention by tenant SKU.
+Explicit product switch to disable cross-user dedup where privacy requires it.

-What it looks like — Latency to first byte for a shared asset is fine in us-east-1 and awful in APAC.
-Traceroute shows clients hitting an origin or a single-region bucket.
-CDN cache hit ratio is low because every share is unique signed URL with short TTL—correct for security, brutal for edge warmth.
+What users saw — Latency to first byte fine in us-east-1, awful in APAC.
+CDN cache hit ratio low—every share is a unique signed URL with short TTL.
+Correct for security; brutal for edge warmth.

-Why it happens — You optimized the control plane (signing, ACL) and left data plane egress on one spine.
-Signed GET patterns defeat naive cache keys unless you architect URL canonicalization and key separation (object ID vs auth) deliberately.
+Why — Control plane (signing, ACL) optimized; data plane egress on one spine.
+Signed GET patterns defeat naive cache keys unless you architect URL canonicalization and key separation deliberately.

-What good teams do — Geo-replicated object storage or regional origins behind the same signer; range requests and transfer acceleration for huge files; separate SLOs for metadata vs bulk download.
-Seniors describe egress dollars per popular folder; juniors should at least separate “API fast” from “multi-GB blob fast.”
+What good teams do — Geo-replicated object storage or regional origins behind the same signer.
+Range requests and transfer acceleration for huge files.
+Separate SLOs for metadata vs bulk download.

-What it looks like — /changes p99 creeps up during a client release; 429 rates tick up on older versions.
-Nothing is “down,” but commit latency for interactive saves rises because metadata is busy serving empty polls.
+What users saw — /changes p99 creeps during a client release.
+429 rates tick up on older versions.
+Nothing is “down,” but commit latency for interactive saves rises because metadata serves empty polls.

-Why it happens — Mobile clients wake on push hints but still poll as backstop; a bug doubles poll frequency; long-poll misconfigured to short-poll.
-The server keeps answering 200 with “no updates,” which looks healthy on availability dashboards but wrecks capacity.
+Why — Mobile clients wake on push hints but still poll as backstop.
+A bug doubles poll frequency.
+Server keeps answering 200 with “no updates”—healthy on availability dashboards, bad for capacity.

-What good teams do — Adaptive polling with jitter; 429 + Retry-After for abusive fingerprints; conditional sync tokens so “nothing changed” is cheap.
-Measure journal lag, commit p99, dedup hit rate, and GC backlog together—when three move at once, you are in a sync incident, not a cache incident.
+What good teams do — Adaptive polling with jitter.
+429 + Retry-After for abusive fingerprints.
+Conditional sync tokens so “nothing changed” is cheap.
+Measure journal lag, commit p99, dedup hit rate, GC backlog together.

 [ Many clients poll /changes ] → metadata QPS ↑